The Diabetes Diet

 Eating a diabetic diet doesn't mean eliminating sugar altogether, but like most of us, chances are you consume more sugar than is healthy.
 If you have diabetes, you can still enjoy a small serving of your favorite dessert now and then.
 The key is moderation.

-Reduce your cravings for sweets by slowly reduce the sugar in your diet a little at a time to give your taste buds time to adjust.
+Reduce your cravings for sweets by slowly reducing the sugar in your diet a little at a time to give your taste buds time to adjust.

 Hold the bread (or rice or pasta) if you want dessert.
 Eating sweets at a meal adds extra carbohydrates so cut back on the other carb-heavy foods at the same meal.